 New West End Company stresses that the Covid-19 virus is having a “significant impact on all of us, and our priority is protecting our staff and visitors to London and the West End”.

-CEO Jace Tyrrell said: “In London’s West End, we have a seen a 50 per cent decline in visitors (as of March 17), a figure that is growing daily.
+CEO Jace Tyrrell said: “In London’s West End, we have a seen a 50 per cent decline in visitors (as of March 17 2020).
 West End businesses are set to lose over £1 billion and tens of thousands of jobs are now at risk.”
 The scale of the impact, he adds, will depend on the length of the outbreak and the scale of the recovery.

 “West End businesses are relieved that the Government has gone further and faster than they were seeking to provide the financial support that they so desperately need to face down the challenge of Covid-19,” said Tyrrell.
 “In promising to do whatever it takes to address both immediate fixed costs and provide longer-term guarantees, the Chancellor has done much to alleviate the anxiety of businesses in retail, leisure and hospitality and the millions employed in these sectors.